determined-ai/determined/master/erd.md

 We prefer to just boot'em, as it's the simplest strategy, and the problem shouldn't arise very often.

+TBD: does just boot'em also invalidate the client cache?
+Need to think more about the pros and cons.

 ### Appearance Problem

 Online appearances can be solved by combining just boot'em with the declarative